How to get Money Fast!

 3. Offer Your Services

 What services could you offer?
-Babysitting, cleaning, yard work, virtual assistance, anything you can do to make some money you could list on Airtasker, Gumtree or Facebook.
+Babysitting, cleaning, yard work, virtual assistance, anything you can do to make some money, you could list on Airtasker, Gumtree or Facebook.

-At $25 you would need to work 40 hours that month/10 hours a week for $1,000 and at $50 per hour it would be 20 hours or 5 hours a week.
-Find 43 ideas here.
+At $35hr you need to work 28.5 hours that month and at $60 per hour it would be 16.6 hours.
+Find 43 ideas here to make money.

 4. Freelance Writing